simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 26 2024 2312 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 27-Sep 29 2024
+Radio Blackout Forecast for Sep 28-Sep 30 2024

-              Sep 27        Sep 28        Sep 29
+              Sep 28        Sep 29        Sep 30
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
 R3 or greater   15%           15%           15%

-Rationale: M-class (R1-R2, Minor-Moderate) flares are likely and there is a slight chance for X-class (R3- Strong) flares on 27-29 Sep.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater activity, over 28-30 Sep.

 ```